 Read the committee members' biographies and registered interests.

-Jane is consultant radiologist to St. George 's Hospital, London, with subspecialty interests including computerised tomography, magnetic resonance imaging and oncological imaging.
+Jane is consultant radiologist to St. George 's Hospital, London.
+Her subspecialty interests include computerised tomography, magnetic resonance imaging and oncological imaging.

 She is former chairman of both the Clinical Radiology Audit and Standards Subcommittees of the Royal College of Radiologists, former RCR Recertification Lead and previous member of RCR Education Board, Faculty Board and Council.

-She was founding chair of the Audit and Standards Committee of the European Society of Radiology, chaired the Professional Organisation Committee, and is a former member of the ESR Executive Council.
+She was founding chair of the Audit and Standards Committee of the European Society of Radiology (ESR), chaired the Professional Organisation Committee, and is a former member of the ESR Executive Council.

 Professor Abdallah Al-Mohammed